SiteAlert/sitealert-wordpress-plugin/readme.txt

 = 1.6.5 (August 13, 2018) =
 * Makes minor text changes
+* Changes permission level to administrator instead of editor to see the checks

 = 1.6.4 (July 30, 2018) =
 * Makes minor text changes